Nonye2K3/chia/INSTALL.md

 ```
 You will be prompted to reboot.
 Once that is complete, install Ubuntu 20.04 LTS from the Microsoft Store and run it and complete its initial install steps.
 You now have a linux bash shell environment that can run linux native software on Windows.

-Then follow the steps below which are the same as the usual Ubuntu instructions above but targeting Python 3.8.
+Then follow the steps below which are the same as the usual Ubuntu instructions above with a target of Python 3.8.
 ```bash
 sudo apt-get update
 sudo apt-get upgrade